slsa-framework/slsa/docs/spec/draft/threats.md

 builds a malicious package and then modifies the original VSA's `subject` field to match the digest of the malicious package.
 Solution: Verifier rejects because the cryptographic signature is no longer valid.

-*Example 3:* Adversary uploads a malicious package to `repo/evil-package`, getting a valid VSA for `repo/evil-package`.
-Adversary then replaces `repo/my-package` and its VSA with `repo/evil-package` and its VSA.
-Solution: Verifier rejects because the VSA `resourceUri` field lists `repo/evil-package` and not the expected `repo/my-package`.

 </details>